VadimKudrenko/museum-namu-landing/README.md

-# 🎨 Museum Landing Page
+# 🎨 NAMU Museum

-## 📝 Project Name
-**Museum Landing Page** – a responsive and visually appealing one-page website designed to represent an art museum.
+**NAMU Museum Landing Page** – a responsive and visually appealing one-page website designed to represent an art museum.
 The purpose of the project is to showcase current exhibitions, promote the gallery, and allow users to subscribe to updates through a clean and user-friendly interface.

 ## 🔗 Live Preview
 Expirience the live website: [view the live demo here](https://vadimkudrenko.github.io/museum-namu-landing/)